oracle/terraform-provider-oci/website/docs/r/datascience_pipeline_run.html.markdown

 * `display_name` - A user-friendly display name for the resource.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the pipeline run.
+* `infrastructure_configuration_override_details` - The infrastructure configuration details of a pipeline or a step.
+	* `block_storage_size_in_gbs` - The size of the block storage volume to attach to the instance.
+	* `shape_config_details` - Details for the pipeline step run shape configuration.
+Specify only when a flex shape is selected.
+		* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
+This specifies the size of the memory in GBs.
+		* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+	* `shape_name` - The shape used to launch the instance for all step runs in the pipeline.
+	* `subnet_id` - The subnet to create a secondary vnic in to attach to the instance running the pipeline step.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in 'Failed' state.
 * `log_configuration_override_details` - The pipeline log configuration details.
 	* `enable_auto_log_creation` - If automatic on-behalf-of log object creation is enabled for pipeline runs.